Snaacky/thewiki/docs/sourcing/usenet.md

 - [SABnzbd](https://sabnzbd.org/), which is a download client, into which you will feed your `.nzb` files in order to begin downloading your desired content.
 Make sure to put your SABnzbd behind a strong password.

 !!!warning Warning
-[NZBGet](https://github.com/nzbget/nzbget) has been deprecated by its developers.
-It will not receive any more updates.
+While often recommended online, [NZBGet](https://github.com/nzbget/nzbget) has been deprecated by its developers.
+It will not receive any more updates so you should avoid using it and if you're already using it then consider switching to [SABnzbd](https://sabnzbd.org/).
 !!!

 ## PAR